yanpingliu2021/pubmed-citation-explorer/README.md

 3. Following this [AWS document](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/rds-external-defaultvpc.html) to config Elastic Beanstalk so that it can connect to the PostgreSQL database created.

 4. Push the code to the github repo and github actions will automaically deploy the APP to ElasticBeanstalk

+5. Navigate to ElasticBeanstalk environment in AWS Console to access the App

+Thanks for reading